vortexntnu/vortex-vkf/vortex-filtering/include/vortex_filtering/filters/README.md

 ```

 ## IMM Filter
 This class represents an [Interacting Multiple Model Filter](https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python/blob/master/14-Adaptive-Filtering.ipynb).
-It is a template class with parameters `DynamicModelT` and `SensorModelT`. `DynamicModelT` is the dynamic model used in the filter and `SensorModelT` is the sensor model used in the filter.
+It is a template class with parameters `SensModelT` and `ImmModelT` for the sensor model and IMM model respectively.
+All methods are static, so there is no need to create an instance of this class.